Writer’s block is “the condition of being unable to think of what to write or how to proceed with writing.”

 Take away the pressure and think like you are writing to somebody you like or a close friend.

-If you’re stuck, it’s likely that what you have written before got you in this situation.
+If you’re stuck, it’s likely that what you have written before got you into this situation.
 Try to revisit what you have so far and work on the last part of your writing.

-Change your environment and go do something else; come back to it later and re-approach the topic.
+Change your environment and do something else; come back to it later and re-approach the topic.

-It can be a great way of getting an overview of where you are right now, what else could be included or from which other angles you could approach the topic.
-You can do this alone or getting a friend’s perspective on it.
+Get an overview of where you are right now, what else you could include, or from which other angles you could approach the topic.
+You can do this alone or get a friend’s perspective on it.

 If writing is hard you can try to dictate and record your thoughts.
 Speaking is a way of letting your thoughts flow instead of being stuck on the right phrasing or searching for the right words.

-Writing is like exercising, so try to make it a habit and schedule a time in order to practice.
+Writing is like exercising, so try to make it a habit and schedule a time to practice.
+Frequent practice will make you not only a better writer but it will also allow you to overcome writer’s block more easily.

-These are just a few things you can do and I’m sure everybody has a different way to overcome writer’s block.
+These are just a few things you can do to overcome writer’s block.
+The importance is that you don’t beat yourself up and keep writing.